Lies About Wolf Behavior

 Email: [email protected]

-Lately, I’ve been reading articles and hearing from behaviorists that say there is no such thing as dominance in the wolf pack, or saying there is no dominance in domestic dogs, or both.
-This is being promoted by animal rights activists, operant conditiioning/ clicker trainer advocates, veterinary organizations, and anti-Cesar Millan groups.
-There is a politically correct school of dog training out there now that advocates calming techniques and “purely positive”, meaning mostly treat (food) / toy training, and denigrating any kind of leadership or corrections at all in animal training.
-Now, the latest is to claim that there is no pack related dominance behaviors of any sort between members of a wolf pack.
+Lately, I’ve been reading articles and hearing from behaviorists that say there is no such thing as rank order in the wolf pack, or saying there is no rank order in domestic dogs, or both.
+This is being promoted by animal rights activists, operant conditioning/ clicker trainer advocates, veterinary organizations, and anti-Cesar Millan groups.
+There is a politically correct school of dog training out there now that advocates calming techniques and “purely positive”, meaning mostly treat (food) / toy training, and denigrating any kind of management or corrections at all in animal training.
+Now, the latest is to claim that there is no pack related rank order behaviors of any sort between members of a wolf pack.
 This stuff is hogwash.

-The current experts in wolf behavior agree that wolves kept in captivity form dominance hierarchies.
+The current experts in wolf behavior agree that wolves kept in captivity form more rigid rank hierarchies.
 A behavior can’t spontaneously happen unless that behavior is programmed into that animal.
-Dogs kept in homes, meaning in captivity, can sometimes form dominance hierarchies.
-Wolves in the wild, not compressed into a fixed space, and not stressed by drought, famine, or overpopulation, will behave like a benevolent family, and dominance behaviors will be less readily observable, if at all.
+Wolves in the wild, not compressed into a fixed space, and not stressed by drought, famine, or overpopulation, will behave like a benevolent family, and such behaviors will be less readily observable, if at all… except within sexes of male and female.
+Males have their own rank order and females have their own, and they live in an almost parallel universe regarding these relationships.
 Wolves that are stressed in the wild have been known to attack and kill rival packs or intruding lone wolves and even kill domestic dogs in their territory.
-Dogs that are cooped up in the home, with little stimulation, and with improper guidance from their human “parents”, can start to compete with one another, get irritated with one another, and fight with one another, and even defy or attack their human companions.

 Intro Video